-The horror movie genre adapting into a special role of putting empathy at the forefront of media because in times like these it needs the extra attention.
+The horror movie genre adapting into a special role of putting empathy at the forefront of media because in times like this, it needs the extra attention.
 You have to suffer yourself before you can realize that other people suffer.
 Horror movies are shedding the light on the real tragedies marginalized groups face by using horror movies to disguise their depth.
 This is the primary step to emotional maturity, and empathizing with marginalized groups, not sympathizing.
 If you’re a film buff or just a prenty snob like myself.
-You’ve heard the term ‘Social Thriller’ floating around the name of Jordan Peele since his 2017 release of “Get out” with Racial Tensions at a new high and the remaining shock of the 2016 election the film was adored by critics and audiences alike.
+You’ve heard the term ‘Social Thriller’ floating around the name of Jordan Peele since his 2017 release of “Get out” plus with racial tensions at a new high and the remaining shock of the 2016 election, the film was adored by critics and audiences alike.

 Empathy for Black People In America:

 In 2017 racial tensions were going back to old extremes as they were in the 1960s.
 The Black Lives Matter movement was leading the conversation about gun violence in America.
 In 2020, these protests exploded across the nation following the murder of Breonna Taylor and George Floyd at the hands of law enforcement.
 Black people in America are being invalidated by the media with myths of “Black on Black Crime”, Donald Trump saying that kneeling during the National Anthem makes you a SOB, and the list goes on.
 This film could not have been timed better.
 It made people understand how alienated a black body can feel in white environments.
 Even when everything seems completely fine.
 You are still just a visitor.